Gertrude Shipman

 Gertrude Shipman, also known as Gertrude Shipman McGill (August 20, 1879-February 14, 1960), was an American actress who at twenty years of age was considered one of the leading actresses of the Kingston Dramatic Company.
 She performed on stage, often with her husband Lawrence B. McGill, and established her own company of performers by 1906.
 She acted in four films.
 Camille (1912), Checkers (1913), Arizona (1913), and The Price He Paid (1914).
+She is also credited with writing the photoplay for the film The Vagabond (1912).

 Personal life

 Shipman was born on August 20, 1879, in Pittsburgh, Pennsylvania, to Elizabeth J. Brooks Shipman and Robert W. Shipman.
 (Note: Elizabeth Jane and Robert Shipman had a daughter, Gertrude Arnetta Shipman who was baptized on April 9, 1876.)
 Her father was a farmer, an operator of an installment house, and an investor in a theatrical business.
 She had a brother named L. B. Shipman.
 She graduated from Berkeley Lyceum, which was a small playhouse in New York City until 1916.

 She married Lawrence B. McGill on November 18, 1899, in Maysville, Kentucky at the Central Presbyterian Church.
 They were both employed by the Kingston Dramatic Company and they were in the town for a production at the opera house.
 (Note: They performed on the day of their wedding in Maysville, Kentucky.)
 Her father, who had a financial interest in the company, attended the wedding.
 After her marriage, she went by the names Gertrude Alice McGill and Gertrude Shipman McGill.

 Lawrence McGill was a director, writer and actor from Courtland, Mississippi.
 It was his second marriage.
 Shipman and McGill had a son named Edmund Robert McGill (born August 18, 1904), who worked as a radio producer and writer.
 They lived in Waldo, Florida.